PSKP-95/code_editor/README.md

 - [ ] Import Folders/Files

 ## Testing
-This application is tensted on Ubuntu 19.10 with Firefox
+This application is tested on Ubuntu 19.10 and Ubuntu 20.04 with Firefox Web Browser

 ## mysql and sqlite3
 Need to just change `DATABASE` in `code_rtc/backend/src/db.py`